 This vibrant arts festival brings Cork to life with theatre, street performances, live music, and immersive cultural experiences.
 It’s one of the best times to visit Cork if you want to see the city at its most energetic.

-Being from Cork ourselves, we’ve experienced the Cork Midsummer Festival firsthand — and it completely transforms the city.
+Coming from Cobh, we’ve experienced the Cork Midsummer Festival on many occasions — and it completely transforms the city.
 Expect edgy performances, local talent, and a buzzing atmosphere throughout the city.

 👉 Discover the best events, performances, and experiences at the Cork Midsummer Festival guide.